dawoodhussain/High-level-System-Design/DistributedUniqueIdGenerator/README.md

 ### Clients
 - Developed a console app as clients to request unique IDs from the load balancer concurrently.
 - Configurable simultaneous requests.
-- Identifies and logs duplicate IDs using a concurrent Dictionary.
+- Identifies duplicate IDs using a concurrent Dictionary and prints the same to console.
 - [Here is the code](https://github.com/dawoodhussain/High-level-System-Design/tree/main/Utils/ConcurrentRequestsTest)

 ### Load Balancer